Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_supermarket/ai/_index.md

     ![Screenshot showing the trust folder prompt in VSCode](./img/vscode_dev_container_pos_app.png)

-- Click on the _Source Control_ icon in the VSCode toolbar, click on _Manage Unsafe Repositories_, and select the _jumpstart-agora-apps_ repository to include the repository to the allow list.
+- Click on the _Source Control_ icon in the VSCode toolbar, click on _Manage Unsafe Repositories_, and select the _jumpstart-apps_ repository to include the repository to the allow list.

     ![Screenshot showing the trust repository prompt in VSCode](./img/vscode_dev_container_trust_repository.png)